 After adding the repository above, run the commands below to add the repository key.

 wget https://packages.erlang-solutions.com/ubuntu/erlang_solutions.asc sudo apt-key add erlang_solutions.asc

 After that, run the commands below to install Erland/OTP

 Add RabbitMQ Repository to Ubuntu

-To install RabbitMQ on Ubuntu 16.04 and 17.10 easily, add its repository. to do that run the commands below.
-At the time of this writing, the repository below didn’t support Ubuntu 18.04.
-After 18.04 is released, the commands below should work on it as well.
+To install RabbitMQ on Ubuntu 16.04 and 17.10 easily, add its repository.
+To do that, run the commands below.
+Unfortunately, at the time of this writing, the repository below didn’t support Ubuntu 18.04.
+However, after 18.04 is released, the commands below should work on it.

 sudo sh -c 'echo "deb https://dl.bintray.com/rabbitmq/debian $(lsb_release -sc) main" >> /etc/apt/sources.list.d/rabbitmq.list'